proximax-storage/xpx-chain-devportal-docs/docs/guides/multisig-account/sending-a-multisig-transaction.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-3. When an aggregate transaction is bonded, Bob needs to lock at least `10` xpx to avoid network spamming.
-Once all cosigners sign the transaction, the amount of xpx locked becomes available again in Bob’s account.
+3. When an aggregate transaction is bonded, Bob needs to lock at least `10` XPX to avoid network spamming.
+Once all cosigners sign the transaction, the amount of XPX locked becomes available again in Bob’s account.
 After [hash lock](../../built-in-features/aggregate-transaction.md#hash-lock-transaction) transaction has been confirmed, [announce the aggregate bonded transaction](../../built-in-features/aggregate-transaction.md).

 <!--DOCUSAURUS_CODE_TABS-->